richmahn/en_tn/act/22/intro.md

 ##### "The Way" #####

-No one knows for sure who first started calling believers followers of the Way.
-This is probably what the believers called themselves, because the Bible often speaks of a person living his life as if that person were walking on a path or "way," If this is true, the believers were "following the way of the Lord" by living in a way that pleased God.
+No one knows for sure who first started calling believers "followers of the Way."
+This is probably what the believers called themselves, because the Bible often speaks of a person living his life as if that person were walking on a path or "way."
+If this is true, the believers were "following the way of the Lord" by living in a way that pleased God.

 ##### Roman citizenship #####